megmaps/FanREM/README.md

 This requires Python ≥ 3.10 and a valid ```pyproject.toml``` file in the repository root.

 ## Usage
-After installation, the apckage is imported as:
+After installation, the package is imported as:

 ```python
 from fanrem import create_frem